 In our recent blog, we noted a market-wide shift in the U.S. occupied rental inventory towards large apartment buildings and single-family homes.
 Meanwhile, small buildings displayed inventory consolidation toward higher income assets with a slight uptick in vacancy rates.

 Rental units accommodate individuals to varying degrees due to a range of unit sizes, diverse household types, and living arrangements.

 Of this, small apartment properties made up 28% of the renter population.
-This share was three times that of large buildings, but lower compared to the 45% share in single-family homes.
+This share was three times that of large buildings, but smaller compared to the 45% share in single-family homes.

 As shown below, the number of renters per unit decreased with building size.
-Single-family units, typically larger and preferred by families with children, house 3.1 persons on average.
-This figure can be compared to only 1.8 persons in large building units, which are more popular with single renters.
-Small building units, which blend apartment living with more unit space and cater to diverse household segments, come in at 2.2 persons per unit.
+Single-family rentals, typically larger and preferred by families with children, house 3.1 persons on average.
+This figure can be compared to only 1.8 persons in large apartment buildings, which are more popular with single renters.
+Small apartment buildings, which blend apartment living with more unit space and cater to diverse household segments, come in at 2.2 persons per unit.